 Let me show you a case where you can't.

 So suppose this is going to be not a vector space.

 Suppose I take the xy plane -- so there's R^2.

-That is a vector space.
 Now suppose I just take part of it.
-Just this.

 Just this one -- this is one quarter of the vector space.

 Yes.
 If I add a vector with, like, two -- three two to another vector like five six, I'm still up in this quarter, no problem with adding.